 Portraiture, or the human face and body, have allowed artists to express their own concerns and interests about the human condition.
 This is part of a long tradition that in some ways could be said to have begun with the introspection of Rembrandt’s self-portraits.
 It has taken on exciting and varying directions.

 Francis Bacon contorted bodies and visages brilliantly to express his psychic angst.
-In many ways every Lucien Freud is a self-portrait, so consistent are his compellingly individualistic, often unsettling characterisations.
+In many ways every Lucian Freud is a self-portrait, so consistent are his compellingly individualistic, often unsettling characterisations.

 What is keeping figurative portrait painting artistically alive is the work of genuinely innovative practitioners who infuse what could become a pedestrian art form with personal, reflective and challenging approaches.